 Armament: Provision for up to 3 x .30cal machine guns

-Developed as training aircraft in the mid-1930s, the single-engine Texan Trainer would become known throughout history for her durability and reliability.
+Developed as a training aircraft in the mid-1930s, the single-engine Texan Trainer would become known throughout history for her durability and reliability.
 She featured two seats, one for a trainer and one for a student, and became instrumental in preparing young pilots for battle.
-Though primarily known as the SNJ Texan Trainer, she was also designated as the AT-6 by the USAAC and USAAF, and the Harvard by the British Commonwealth.
+Though primarily known as the SNJ Texan Trainer, she was also designated as the AT-6 by the U.S. Army Air Corps, and the Harvard by the British Commonwealth.